Lazy-Solutions/AdvancedSceneManager/api/Models.Scene.md

 bool isOpenInHierarchy
 ```

-Gets whatever the scene is open in the hierarchy, this is <code>true</code> if scene is currently loading, if scene is preloaded, if scene is fully open..
+Gets whatever the scene is open in the hierarchy, this is <code>true</code> if scene is currently loading, if scene is preloaded, if scene is fully open.